Healthiest Low Fructose Fruits For People With Fructose Intolerance

 Autumn is incomplete without pumpkins.
 They are a Halloween staple, after all.
 Pumpkins are only around for a short while, so most people are unaware of their health benefits and low sugar content, a great fruit low in fructose.
 All parts of a pumpkin – flesh, seeds, and leaves – are edible.
 Each has its unique advantages and use.

 They’re packed with antioxidants and iron that lower cholesterol and prevent heart diseases.
-Some studies highlight pumpkin seeds as sleeping aids to treat insomnia and improve sleep quality.
+Some studies highlight pumpkin seeds help in treating insomnia and improve sleep quality.
 100g of pumpkin contains:

 ContentsPumpkin